cg20241b/final-project-tppr/README.md

 | Revy Pramana              | 5025221252 |
 | Allen Keyo Handika        | 5025221298 |

-# Racing Car
+# Circuit Rush

 ## Overview
-Racing Car is a 3D racing game where players control a car to navigate through a circuit, avoiding obstacles and aiming for the best time.
+Circuit Rush is a 3D racing game where players control a car to navigate through a circuit, avoiding obstacles and aiming for the best time.
 The game leverages Three.js for rendering 3D graphics and Cannon.js for physics simulation.

 ## Tech Stack
 - **React**: For building the user interface.